MihirBharali/order-management-demo/README.md

 - Transaction tracing using MDC (transactionId)
 - H2 in-memory database for persistence
 - API-level and DB-level error handling
+- Enum-based API name propagation for type safety
+- Masking logic for payment method in responses
+- Comprehensive `.gitignore` for build, IDE, and OS files

 ## Architecture